 Many people find that including more salt in their diet also helps reduce keto flu symptoms (this is why some add bouillon cubes to water to make a quick broth).
 I recommend adding some real sea salt to your meals, such as sprinkling some on eggs and veggies, as well as drinking 1–2 cups of bone broth.

 5. Eat Enough Fiber

-To help prevent symptoms like constipation and diarrhea, make sure to include some high-fiber foods in your diet, especially vegetables.
+To help prevent symptoms like constipation and diarrhea, make sure to include some high-fiber keto friendly foods in your diet, especially vegetables.
 Even though the bulk of your calorie intake will be from fats, vegetables should still be included in just about every meal you have while on the keto diet.